jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     ```
     - we assign a variable named `x` to a random integer between -1 and 1 to represent the case of negative numbers, zero and positive numbers
     - we assign a variable named `y` to a random integer between -1 and 1 just like above
-    - we then test that when these two variables are given to the `add` function as inputs it returns the sum of the 2 variables as output
+    - we test that when these two variables are given to the `add` function as inputs it returns the sum of the 2 variables as output

     the terminal still displays passing tests
     ```python